lobnamohamed22/Supermarket-Sales-Analysis-Dashboard/README.md

-# Supermarket-Sales-Analysis-Dashboard
+# <span style="color: #4CAF50;">Supermarket Sales Analysis Dashboard</span>

-This repository contains a Power BI-based dashboard that analyzes supermarket sales data to provide valuable insights into sales performance, customer behavior, and product trends.
-The dashboard is designed to help businesses make data-driven decisions by visualizing key metrics, identifying trends, and optimizing strategies.
+<span style="color: #2196F3;">This repository</span> contains a project that analyzes supermarket sales data and presents the findings through an interactive dashboard created in Power BI.
+The goal is to gain insights into sales performance, customer behavior, and product trends to support business decisions.

 ## Dashboard Overview